At least 10 people were killed Friday after a gunman opened fire at Santa Fe High School in Santa Fe, Texas.

 The “biggest mystery,” Winkler said, is how Kelley was denied a handgun permit but was allowed to purchase a gun from the sporting goods store.
 But this information is currently unclear.

-Additionally, Texas authorities confirmed Monday that Kelley did not have a license to carry.
+Additionally, Texas authorities confirmed Kelley did not have a license to carry.
 However, he did have a private security license -- often used by armed and unarmed security guards, personal protection officers, private investigators, and more, according to the Texas Department of Public Safety.

 A criminal background check is typically required before someone can receive a private security license.